 Criterion 4: For candidates who have completed ACF section only

 - Does the applicant present a convincing/strong link between undertaking a clinical primer and how this would support their future research plans in addition to the ACF?
 YES/NO/Not applicable

 The funds awarded for the Primers include a contribution from our Wellcome Trust Institutional Strategic Support Fund and, as such, are covered by the Wellcome Trust terms and conditions https://wellcome.ac.uk/funding/managing-grant/grant-conditions

 Please read these terms and conditions prior to making an application to ensure suitability of this funding source for your project.

 If you have any queries regarding the terms and conditions, please do not hesitate to contact the EBI Manager Dr Nina Couzin (firstname.lastname@example.org)

 How to apply

-This scheme is closed for applications.
+The scheme is now closed for applications.